macutko/py_geth/README.md

 tx_hash = m_con.functions.saySomethingElse("Not Hello World").transact()
 tx_receipt = CI.w3.eth.waitForTransactionReceipt(tx_hash)
 ```
+## Pipeline
+- BUG: Fix the start of an already created node
+- TEST:Connection from different device

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.